 - 1 cup dried tart cherries and/or dried apricots, chopped

-- Preheat oven to 300º.
+- Preheat the oven to 300º.
 Line rimmed baking sheet with foil and spray with PAM Cooking Spray.
 Set aside.

 - Spread the granola mixture evenly on the prepared baking sheet.